NDevTK/chromiumwiki/host_resolution.md

 * **Concurrency Control:** Implement appropriate locking mechanisms to prevent race conditions in concurrent request processing.

 * **DNSSEC Validation:** Implement DNSSEC validation to enhance the security of DNS responses.

+**CVE Analysis and Relevance:**

+This section summarizes relevant CVEs and their connection to the discussed host resolution functionalities:  Many CVEs in Chromium relate to vulnerabilities in DNS resolution and proxy handling, often stemming from insufficient input validation, race conditions, or flaws in DNS response validation.
+These could allow malicious actors to perform DNS spoofing, cache poisoning, or proxy manipulation attacks.
+Specific examples from the CVE list would need to be mapped to the relevant functions within the files listed above.

+**Secure Contexts and Host Resolution:**

+Host resolution is a fundamental network operation that is not directly tied to secure contexts in the same way as some other features (e.g., Bluetooth).
+However, the security of host resolution is still crucial, as vulnerabilities could allow attackers to perform DNS spoofing or cache poisoning attacks, potentially redirecting users to malicious websites or compromising their security.
+Robust DNS response validation, hostname verification, and error handling are essential to prevent unauthorized actions and maintain system integrity.

+**Privacy Implications:**

+Host resolution itself does not directly handle user data.
+However, vulnerabilities in host resolution could indirectly impact privacy by allowing attackers to track user browsing activity or to access sensitive information through DNS queries.
+Therefore, maintaining the security and integrity of host resolution is crucial for protecting user privacy.